Muskankhan512/Devops-and-Cloud-Computing/README.md

-Today I learned the fundamentals of Kubernetes and the main problems it solves in real-world infrastructure.
+oToday I learned the fundamentals of Kubernetes and the main problems it solves in real-world infrastructure.
 🔹 Why Kubernetes is needed (Problems it solves) Container lifecycle management